REMINDER: Fall Semester will begin August 25, 2014.

 The campus has 24 hour security.
 Further information about Security and campus safety is available online.

-The Student Success Center is available to assist you or direct you whatever your troubles.
+The Student Success Center is available to assist or direct you, whatever your troubles.
 This should be your first stop for help.
 If you are in need of tutoring don't wait, a large tutoring center is available on campus.

-Completing a class with a failing grade will have an IMPACT in different ways.
-If you are struggling with the material in a class, be sure to talk to both the Student Success Center at NCSC and your high school guidance counselor immediately.
-It is highly recommended you review the ODE information for PSEOP.
+Completing a class with a failing grade will have an impact in different ways.
+If you are struggling with the material in a class, be sure to talk to both the Student Success Center at NCSC and your high school counselor immediately.
+It is highly recommended you review the ODE information for PSEO.

 YES.
-In order to use some of the facilities on campus you will need a student id.
-You will be issued a 'validation sticker' from the CASHIER and with photo id will go to the Campus Recreation Center (CRC) to obtain your id.
-Id's can be used for discounts at participating local stores and restaurants, and free RCT.
+In order to use some of the facilities on campus, you will need a student ID.
+You will be issued a 'validation sticker' from the CASHIER and with photo ID (drivers license, state ID, etc.) will go to the Campus Recreation Center (CRC) to obtain your ID.
+ID's can be used for discounts at participating local stores and restaurants, and free RCT bus service.

-Even though you have been attending NCSC as a PSEOP student, you must now complete the 'online application' to attend as a standard student, and call the Admissions Office 419-755-4761 to meet with an Admissions Representative.
+Even though you have been attending NCSC as a PSEO student, you must now complete the 'online application' to attend as a standard student, and call the Admissions Office 419-755-4761 to meet with an Admissions Representative.
 We recommend you start this process no later than May 1st of your senior year.
-Remember to apply for the 'HS Scholarship' the deadline is in March!!!
+Remember to apply for the 'HS Scholarship' for NCSC by the deadline in March!

 YES!
 Further information is available under Transfer Options

-PSEOP Option A: This option allows the student to receive ONLY college credit.
-In this option, college credit (incl. tuition, fees, and all other costs related to the program) is funded entirely by the student or the student's parent.
+PSEO Option A: This option allows the student to receive ONLY college credit.
+In this option, college credit (incl. tuition, fees, and all other costs related to the program) is funded entirely by the student or the student's family.

 Final grades will be posted online through MyNC.
-By completing the PSEOP Application for Admission you have permitted your parents, the high school, and the Ohio Department of Education access to information regarding enrollment, course attendance and grades while enrolled as PSEOP.
+By completing the PSEO Application for Admission, you have permitted your parents, the high school, and the Ohio Department of Education access to information regarding enrollment, course attendance, and grades while enrolled as a PSEO student.

-By completing the PSEOP Application for Admission you have permitted your parents, the high school. and the Ohio Department of Education access to information regarding enrollment, course attendance and grades will enrolled as PSEOP.
+By completing the PSEO Application for Admission you have permitted your parents, the high school. and the Ohio Department of Education access to information regarding enrollment, course attendance and grades while enrolled as a PSEO student.